-Docker Hardened Images (DHI) went open source in December 2025, six months after Docker launched them as a secure, minimal, production-ready image set in May.
-Tushar Jain, EVP of Engineering at Docker, joins the Changelog to explain what that actually means for developers who ship containers.
+Docker Hardened Images (DHI) went open source in December 2024, seven months after Docker launched them as a secure, minimal, production-ready image set in May 2025.
+The move makes hardened containers accessible to every developer, not just paying customers.

 [READ ORIGINAL →]